 Extensive Amenities & Staff

-Travelers looking to enjoy their accommodation as much as their destination can find pleasure in staying in a hotel.
-Hotels tend to be much larger than a motel or inn, which means that they have the resources to hire well-qualified staff and supply luxurious amenities.
+Travelers looking to enjoy their accommodation as much as their destination can enjoy staying in a hotel.
+Hotels tend to be much larger than a motel or inns, meaning they have the resources to hire well-qualified staff and supply luxurious amenities.